nimeshpanicker/profit-loss-analysis/README.md

 # 📌 Project Overview

-This project provides a comprehensive **Profit & Loss (P&L) analysis** of transaction-level financial data for a rolling twelve-month reporting period.
+This project provides a comprehensive **Profit & Loss (P&L) analysis** of transaction-level financial data covering a rolling twelve-month period.

-The analysis covers:
+The analysis evaluates:

 - Revenue
 - Cost of Goods Sold (COGS)